 Do the work of antiracism!

 These are the calls to holiness in our cultural moment.
 These are the new directives to "do better" and become better people.
-We’re even hearing these messages within many churches.
-One church recently encouraged its congregants to do the work of antiracism—as a sort of "decenter your Whiteness" campaign—for Lent.
+We even hear these messages within many churches.
+Last spring, I read that an increasing number of churches were encouraging congregants to do the work of antiracism—as a sort of "decenter your whiteness" campaign—for Lent.

-These declarations often come from a good place, namely a concern for the victims of racism.
-But are these acts necessary to avoid being racist?
-Those who do not participate in them are looked at with suspicion; in some cases, they’re even labeled as apathetic about racism.
+These declarations often come from a good place, namely a concern for the victims of racism and injustice.
+But are these specific acts necessary to avoid being complicit in racism?
+Those who do not participate in them are looked at with suspicion.
+In some cases, they’re even labeled as apathetic about racism.

 God's Law vs. Hedge Laws

 There is wide confusion about God's law among Christians today.
 The following is a brief survey of Mark 7:1-23, a passage that illustrates how man-made laws don't always gel with God's law.
 In this survey, I explain how I think this passage applies to our current discussion about "doing the work of antiracism."

 Let’s begin with the Pharisees as they criticize Jesus for going against their traditions: